clEsperanto/pyclesperanto/README.md

 ```

 > [!WARNING]
-> * __MacOS__ users may need to install the following package: `mamba install -c conda-forge ocl_icd_wrapper_apple`
+> * __MacOS__ users may need to install the following package:
+>    * `mamba install -c conda-forge ocl_icd_wrapper_apple`
-> * __Linux__ users may need to install the following package: `mamba install -c conda-forge ocl-icd-system`
+> * __Linux__ users may need to install the following package:
+>    * `mamba install -c conda-forge ocl-icd-system`

 > [!NOTE]
-> pyclesperanto package is also available on `PyPI` and can be install with the command `pip install pyclesperanto`
+> pyclesperanto package is also available on `PyPI` and can be install with the command:
+> * `pip install pyclesperanto`

 ## Troubleshooting: Graphics cards drivers

-In case you encounter one of the following error messages:
+In case you encounter one of the following error messages indicate a wrong OpenCL setup on your system:
-* `"ImportError: DLL load failed while importing cl: The specified procedure could not be found"` [see also](https://github.com/clEsperanto/pyclesperanto_prototype/issues/55)
 * `"clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR"`
 * `"No backend available.
 Please install either OpenCL or CUDA on your system."`
-* `"No device available.
-Please install either OpenCL or CUDA on your system."`

-please install recent drivers for your graphics card and/or OpenCL device.
+Please install recent drivers for your graphics card and/or OpenCL device.
 Select the right driver source depending on your hardware from this list:
 * [AMD drivers](https://www.amd.com/en/support)
 * [NVidia drivers](https://www.nvidia.com/download/index.aspx)
 * [Intel GPU drivers](https://www.intel.com/content/www/us/en/download/726609/intel-arc-graphics-windows-dch-driver.html)
 * [Microsoft Windows OpenCL support](https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff)

+And make sure that your OpenCL library are accessible in you `PATH`.

+> [!TIP]
-Linux user may have to install packages such as `intel-opencl-icd` or `rocm-opencl-runtime` depending on their GPU.
+> __Linux__ users may install packages such as `intel-opencl-icd` or `rocm-opencl-runtime` depending on their GPU.

 ## __Code Example__